 Tourism has become the global leisure activity that relies mainly on the physical environment.
 Wall and Mathieson (2006) defined tourism as the study of people away from their usual environment, of the establishment which answers to the prerequisite of travellers and of the influences that they have on the economic, physical and social well-being of their host.
-Tourism is based on the economic and social processes and changes that are occurring in the environment of the societies where tourists come from and its development in the destinations focuses on the use of natural and cultural resources which generate impacts.
-The environment in which tourism occurs is the key component in tourism development and the attributes of an environment can either be viewed as natural and/or cultural (Holden, 2008).
+Tourism is based on the economic and social processes and changes that are occurring in the environment of the societies where tourists come from and its development in the destinations focuses on the use of natural and cultural resources and developed.